homearanya/active-escapes/src/pages/activity/groups.md

 ---
 templateKey: activity-page
 meta:
-  title: Groups
+  title: Group Adventures
   description: Activities for Groups
 activityName: Groups
 code: groups
 banner:
-  image: ../../img/banner/activity-hiking-hero.jpg
+  image: ../../img/banner/activity-group.JPG
-  heading: Hiking & Slackpacking
-  subHeading: Walking tours in the Berg, Bush and Beach
+  heading: Group Adventures
+  subHeading: "Friends or Business: by the end, hopefully both"
 intro:
-  heading: Trekking to Slackpacking - Walk the Talk
+  heading: Good Company in a journey makes the way seem shorter.
   text:
-    - For many people, walking is one of the greatest pleasures in life.
-Being surrounded by natural beauty and hiking with a few close friends and family is a wonderful way to escape the hustle and bustle of city life.
-In South Africa we are lucky to have a vast range of mountains, valleys, forests and coastlines; which hold incredible hiking, trekking and backpacking opportunities.
-    - Active Escapes offer hiking holidays in the Drakensberg Mountains, the KwaZulu-Natal Midlands, the Eastern Cape Highlands, Kosi Bay and along the entire length of the Wild Coast.
-Whether you're keen to summit lofty peaks with Vultures cruising the thermals, or have your sights set on sandy toe’s and refreshing dips in the sea; Active Escapes will set your feet moving in the right direction.
-  bestSeason: We have destinations for year-round, but best to avoid Dec-Jan school holidays
+    - Tired of the same old company team builds?
+Run out of ideas for the staff Christmas party?
+Or perhaps it’s time for the company’s seniors to brain storm and strategise?
+Getting out into a remote and beautiful place is a great way to do this.
+Avoid the constant distractions of your mobile and everything else that comes with ‘the office’, and let us organise a novel location with fresh air and activity to get the brain cells firing.
+    - With locations close to Durban and Johannesburg (the Drakensberg & KZN Midlands), or further afield but more remote  (Kosi Bay, Wild Coast) - Active Escapes can transform your next strategy session into a game-changer.
+    - Likewise, over the years, we have customised many girl’s getaways, boys weekends, bulls and hens parties, or just intimate and unique gatherings for friends and families.
+Many of our hikes are done by such groups and we have them coming back year-after-year with a new destination request.
+Adventures like white water rafting also make for a great team-build or group getaway.
+  bestSeason: Year-Round Options
-  locations: Drakensberg, Kosi Bay, EC Highlands, Wild Coast
+  locations: Drakensberg, Tugela, Midlands, Wild Coast
-  icon: ../../img/icons/ico-landing-hiking.svg
+  icon: ../../img/icons/ico-group-large.svg
 toursSection:
-  heading: HIKING & SLACKPACKING PRODUCTS
-  subHeading: Chose a hike in the mountains, coast or bush of Southern Africa
+  heading: Group Activity Options
+  subHeading: Hike, Bike or Paddle your way into a new Strategy
-icon: icon-group-large
+icon: ico-group-large
 order: 6
 ---